What kind of a temporary no-fly zone would be the most optimal to prevent civilian deaths, injuries and damage to civilian houses in Ukraine?

 Specifically, the no-fly zone could be enforced by NATO, either:

 (b) by NATO in combination with the Russian Federation.

-For (b) to work, we need Russian President Vladimir Putin to be persuaded to negotiate and then enforce a no-fly zone)
+For (b) to work, we need the Russian dictator Vladimir Putin can be persuaded to negotiate and then enforce the no-fly zone)

 Damages to civilian houses:

 A 2004 Stanford University paper published in Journal of Strategic Studies, "Lessons from Iraq and Bosnia on the Theory and Practice of No-fly Zones," reviewed the effectiveness of the air-based campaigns in achieving military objectives.
 The paper's findings were: 1) A clear, unified command structure is essential.
 In Bosnia and Herzegovina, during "Operation Deny Flight," a confusing dual-key coordination structure provided inadequate authority and resulted in air forces not being given authority to assist in key situations; 2) To avoid a "perpetual patrol problem," states must know in advance their policy objectives and the exit strategy for no-fly zones; 3) The effectiveness of no-fly zones is highly dependent on regional support.
 A lack of support from Turkey for the 1996 Iraq no-fly zone ultimately constrained the coalition's ability to effectively enforce it.

 Wikipedia: No-fly zone: https://en.wikipedia.org/wiki/No-fly_zone

 In the present situation NATO and its member states are very specifically avoiding starting a war with Russia (for example, by placing troops in Ukraine, or creating a no-fly zone).